SeunginLyu/seungin-lyu/_pages/projects.md

   - video: <iframe width="502" height="350" src="https://www.youtube.com/embed/Br-ILkTh-ZI"></iframe>
     alt: "VIA (virtual Intepretation of Areas) demo video"
     title: "AI + Inclusion: The Future of City Navigation"
     excerpt: Technology is growing faster than we have ever seen, but it is not always accessible to people in overlooked communities, such as people who are blind or have low vision.
-Olin College Microsoft SCOPE team leveraged open data sets and Microsoft Cognitive Services to address some of the challenges these individuals face when navigating in a city.
+Sponsored by [Microsoft AI for Acessibility grants](https://www.microsoft.com/en-us/ai/ai-for-accessibility-projects?activetab=pivot1%3aprimaryr2), [Olin College Microsoft SCOPE team](http://www.olin.edu/collaborate/scope/projects/2019_20/Microsoft) leveraged open data sets and Microsoft Azure Cognitive Services to address some of the challenges these individuals face when navigating in a city.
 [VIA (Virtual Interpretation of Areas)](http://via.city) is a desktop application built for and with the blind and visually impaired community.
 Before visiting areas in person, users can virtually explore and get information relevant to them.
     url: "http://via.city"
     btn_label: "Visit Project"